Tennis Club de Paris: from 1965 to the present day

 The TCP men's first team won the French team championship in 1987, more than 37 years after their first title.
-For the men's team, this was their second and last title, as the following year, it was the club's girls who won their first title in the women's championship.
+For the men's team, this was their second and last title, as the following year, it was the club's women's team who won their first title in the women's championship.
 This title was held until 1990, when it was relinquished to the Basque Coast club.
 It was not until 13 years later that a TC Paris team reached the final of the championship and lost 6–2 to TC Thionville in Toulouse.

 The men's team lost the 2012 championship final 4–0 to Villa Primrose, a Bordeaux club that had been waiting for a title for over a hundred years.
 After a surprise defeat by the small club TC Quimperlé in the final the following year, the Parisian club was crowned French Champion in 2014 for its third consecutive final against TC Lille, winning 4–2 in the final after having swept Sarcelles in the semi-final, despite being the arch-favourite this year.